 The Affordable Organization series is dedicated to providing

 Ah, the entryway.
-What a great place to start this series.
+What a great place to start this series on organization.
 This spot has been the bane of my existence throughout the past few years.
 Since we’ve been together, we have lived in three different houses.
-(We also had a three month stay in a two-bedroom, city duplex on the second floor with a toddler, an infant, a large dog, and a cat.
+(We also had a three-month stay in a two-bedroom, city duplex on the second floor with a toddler, an infant, a large dog, and a cat.
 I won’t bore you with the rest of the details, but we’re all lucky to still be here after that experience.)

 The first two houses were typical, colonial style homes, which had a dedicated spot to put our belongings as we entered the house.

 Then, we moved into our current home.
 The location is perfect, and in most ways, it’s our dream home, but it is a split-entry.
 These types of houses have plenty of positive attributes, but the major drawback is the lack of a dedicated entryway.
 We had to figure out a plan for organizing our entryway.

 This drove me nuts!
 I spent countless hours trying to manufacture space.
 We tried:

 - The middle landing near the front door, but it was too small of a space.

 - Upstairs, but it was too far into the house with muddy, salty, snow-filled shoes and boots.